kaydol/FS_Vietnam/README.md

 This Arma 3 addon aims at recreating authentic helicopter scouting tactic used by U.S. Airforce in Vietnam.

 ### New modules
-* Air Base module.
+* __Air Base module__.
 A cornerstone of helicopter logistics.
 Here pilots can refuel, rearm, fix and get new crew members.
-* Air Command module.
+* __Air Command module__.
 Applies behavioristic scripts to synced aircrafts.
-* Arsenal module.
+* __Arsenal module__.
 Teleports player into a special room upon startup and restores their gear after respawn.
-* Garbage Collector module.
+* __Garbage Collector module__.
 Designed to work in pair with Gook Manager, Garbage Collector can keep an eye on the number of placed mines, delete strayed gooks, and remove dead bodies.
-* Gook Manager module.
+* __Gook Manager module__.
 Spawns angry Vietnamese guerillas around players and runs behavioristic scripts on them.
-* Artillery Strike module.
+* __Artillery Strike module__.
 Provides bombardment with brand new audio and visual effects.
-* Napalm CAS module.
+* __Napalm CAS module__.
 A variation of the standard BIS CAS module designed to work with napalm bombs and planes from The Unsung Vietnam War addon.
-* Napalm Settings module.
+* __Napalm Settings module__.
 Allows control of napalm lifetime, damage and explosion radius.
-* Jukebox module.
+* __Jukebox module__.
 Easier scripted music with easier start & stop conditions and global\local music playing.

 ### New AI
 * OH-6 Scout AI.
 The scout can asses the battlefield and call-in Napalm and artillery strikes, automatically takes station above known friendlies on the ground, and shares his knowledge with the ground troops if they have a radio.
 Should the ammo or fuel run out, the scout heads over to the nearest airbase to restock.
 Should the crewmate get injured, the scout breaks the station and flies to the nearest base that provides crew reinforcements.